Dutch Fashion Foundation

 The Dutch Fashion Foundation is a non-profit Dutch fashion incubator for upcoming Dutch fashion designers.
-It focuses on strengthening the social, economic and cultural role of Dutch fashion on a national and international level.
+It focuses on strengthening the social, economic, and cultural role of Dutch fashion on a national and international level.

 History

-The Dutch Fashion Foundation originated out of a growing request for growth and development of a Dutch fashion climate.
-In 2000 Angelique Westerhof, co-founder and director of the fashion master course Fashion Institute Arnhem, observed that fashion designers who had graduated from the Fashion Institute Arnhem had difficulties presenting their collection to a wider audience, set up their own fashion labels and find a connection with the fashion industry on their own.
-She established the Dutch Fashion Foundation in 2001 to develop the status of a collective Dutch fashion discipline.
+The Dutch Fashion Foundation originated out of a growing need for the development of a Dutch fashion climate.
+In 2000, Angelique Westerhof, co-founder and director of the fashion master course Fashion Institute Arnhem, observed that graduating fashion designers had difficulties presenting their collections to a wider audience, setting up their own labels, and connecting with the international fashion industry.
+She established the Dutch Fashion Foundation in 2001 to elevate the status of a collective Dutch fashion discipline and bridge the gap between Dutch designers and the global market.

-In May 2003, the Dutch Fashion Foundation was officially introduced after being a silent corporation for two years.
-The Dutch Fashion Foundation is the initiator and organiser of the annual Dutch Fashion Awards and the international campaign Dutch Touch.
+In May 2003, the Dutch Fashion Foundation was officially introduced after operating as a silent corporation for two years.
+The foundation was the initiator and organiser of the annual Dutch Fashion Awards and the international campaign Dutch Touch.
+Since 2011, it has also partnered with the Cultuurfonds to organise and present the annual Cultuurfonds Mode Stipendium, providing substantial financial grants to outstanding Dutch fashion talent.